yeupy/MendixRedisExample/README.md

 # Mendix Redis Example

+This is an example of a Mendix app that demonstrates the use of Redis with the 'Simple Redis Connector' module.

 ### How to test

 1. Go to [Redis cloud](https://cloud.redis.io) and create a free Redis database (Choose 'Redis Stack' for type).